michaelb/sniprun/README.md

 Basically, it allows you to run a part of your code.

+Do either of:

-Position the cursor on a line or select some visual range, `:'<,'>SnipRun` it and... that's it!
+- Position the cursor on a line `:SnipRun`
+- Select some visual range, `:'<,'>SnipRun`
+- Combine a motion with the operator

+  (preferably through a shortcut!)

+and ... that's it!

 Sniprun will then: